vishal-vaghasiya/interview-questions-ios/SwiftUI.md

 but still conforms to View.

 ### Easy Remember:
-some View = Hide real view type.
+Some View = Hide real view type.

 ---

 ## 21. What is View Modifier?

 ### Answer:
-View Modifier changes appearance
-or behavior of a view.
+View Modifier changes the appearance or behavior of a view.

 ### Example:
 ```swift